yhyakuna/katacoda-scenarios/vault-install/step3.md

 Enter the following in the `config.hcl`{{open}} file:

 <pre class="file" data-filename="config.hcl" data-target="replace">
-# Use the file backend
+# Use the file system as storage backend
 storage "file" {
   path = "/data/vault"
 }